XMMGOF/xmmpysas/docs/source/overview.rst

 Downloading and Calibrating Observation Data Files
 --------------------------------------------------

-After creating an instance of an ObsID object you can download the corresponding observation data using a few different functions.
+After creating an instance of an :py:class:`~pysas.obsid.ObsID` object you can download the corresponding observation data using a few different functions.

 download_ODF_data()
     Can be used to download the ODF files for a single Obs ID.